tronprotocol/documentation/TRX/Tron-overview.md

   }
 ```
 ## 10.3 Signature
 After a transaction is constructed, it can be signed using the ECDSA algorithm.
 For security reasons, we suggest all exchanges to adopt offline signatures.
+The signing process is described here: https://github.com/tronprotocol/Documentation/blob/master/English_Documentation/TRON_Protocol/Procedures_of_transaction_signature_generation.md

 ## 10.4 Demo
 The demo for local transaction construction and signing can be found at: